alina-kho/alina-kho/README.md

 I am **Alina**, a student at HackYourFuture Denmark and **an aspiring web-developer** currently based in Aalborg 🇩🇰

 ✨ My passion is front-end development together with UX UI.
-Basically I just love making websites beautiful and user-friendly.
+Basically I just love making web-apps beautiful and user-friendly.

 📚 Currently I am studying JavaScript, soon starting Node.js and React.